toaq/resources/jargon.md

     Verb – a word that relates a number of arguments.

+Proposition:

+property:
+    For example, the sentence "chu?q ja do/ ma/oja-" is like a template statement, with a single hole for a noun.
+    Equivalent to the lambda expression:
+        lambda x: x eats the banana

 grammar:

     The rules that parsers use to deconstruct the sentences.